rharutyunyan/roulette/README.md

 Running DB migrations will set up the tables in your local DB populate some tables with application data.

-From the backend directory, execute `yarn db:run`
+From the roulette directory, execute `yarn db:run`

 Note: May take a few minutes to run while the `SSL is off. reason: undefined file not exists` message is shown.